emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 -  moving its  ``experiment`` label so that it points the same``commit`` that is pointed locally

 Now: about first operation there would have been no problem.
-But about the second one git sets a supplemental costraint: the remote ``repository`` will move its label only on condition that the operation can be completed with a ``fast-forward``, that is, only on condition that it's not necessary to execute ``merges``.
+But, about the second one, git sets a supplemental costraint: the remote ``repository`` will move its label only on condition that the operation can be completed with a ``fast-forward``, that is, only on condition that it's not necessary to execute ``merges``.